mercaux/slate/source/index.html.md

 > Make sure to replace `X-MercauxAPITimestamp` with data from previous response.

 > Make sure to use the same timestamp for all the paging requests (while you get 206 response).

+Some requests support difs (they are able return changes which happened after specific time).
+To use this functionality you should add a header and use the returned one from the previous update.
+Time is in UTC.
+Format is "2019-10-20.10:20:30".

 # Throttling